rootslab/gerry/Readme.md

 Gerry.listeners : Array

 /*
- * A function logger, it defaults to console logging.
+ * A function logger, for default it logs to console.
  */
 Gerry.logger = Function
 ```